mongodb/mongodbatlas-cloudformation-resources/cluster/README.md

 `MongoURIUpdated` : Timestamp in ISO 8601 date and time format in UTC when the connection string was last updated.
 The connection string changes if you update any of the other values.<br>
 `MongoURIWithOptions` : Connection string for connecting to the Atlas cluster.
 Includes the replicaSet, ssl, and authSource query parameters in the connection string with values appropriate for the cluster.<br>
 `Paused` : Flag that indicates whether the cluster is paused or not.<br>
-`ProviderBackupEnabled` : Applicable only for M10+ clusters.
-Set to true to enable Atlas Cloud Provider Snapshots backups for the cluster.
-Set to false to disable Cloud Provider Snapshots backups for the cluster.
-You cannot enable Cloud Provider Snapshots if you have an existing cluster in the project with continuous backups enabled.
-Note that you must set this value to true for NVMe clusters.
-The default value is false.<br>
 `SrvAddress` : Connection string for connecting to the Atlas cluster.
 The +srv modifier forces the connection to use TLS.
 The mongoURI parameter lists additional options.<br>
 `StateName` : Current state of the cluster.<br>